 So you just closed on your mortgage and you’re beginning to settle into your new home (and your new loan).
 You’re assessing the many things that will need to be fixed and changed to make your house a home.
-Then you receive an urgent notice in the mail regarding something called “mortgage protection insurance” or MPI.
+Then you receive an urgent notice in the mail regarding something called “mortgage protection insurance” or MPI for short.

 Or maybe it’s referred to as mortgage payment protection insurance or mortgage life insurance protection.
 In any event, it looks pretty serious and your blood pressure rises instantly.